Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Pittsburgh 1/16/2022

 Matchup vs. Pittsburgh

-- Against the Steelers, Hill has averaged 38.8 receiving yards per game in his five career matchups, 30.7 fewer than his over/under for Sunday's game.
+- Hill's 38.8 receiving yards per game in his five matchups against the Steelers are 30.7 fewer than his over/under for Sunday's game.

-- Hill has caught a touchdown pass versus the Steelers twice, but did not have multiple TDs in either of those games.
+- Hill, in five matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The 233.9 yards per game the Steelers are allowing through the air makes them the NFL's ninth-ranked pass defense.
+- The Steelers are giving up 233.9 passing yards per game this year, the NFL's ninth-ranked pass defense.

-- With 24 passing TDs allowed this season, the Steelers defense is ranked eighth in the NFL.
+- The Steelers' defense is eighth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances